Community Guidelines for Holding Brave Space

 - We want this to be a space where people can be vulnerable but we also want to care for and respect that vulnerability.
 The intention is to give space to people speaking poetry to power, telling the truths they need to tell.
 We will never dig into your lived experience or ask for any more than what you offer to share.
 In other words, we don’t dig into people’s trauma, we do not ask questions about details and we do not fact-check peoples’ personal experiences.

 - We consider anything that’s shared in our session to be an incredible act of bravery and generosity.
 We also respect that the expression of a lived experience of trauma may show up as poetry, fiction, creative non-fiction or any combination of any literary or performance genre.
 All expressions are welcome.
 If it appears that you may be having a hard time during a moment of expression, we may opt to direct message you to ask if you’d like to join a breakout room with a certified crisis counselor.

 - If you’re participating in one of our writing workshops, you have the ability to tell us what kind of feedback you’re looking for when it comes to other participants who may comment on your work.
 You also have the power to say that you’d like to not receive any feedback, if that’s something that doesn’t feel helpful.

-- We are LGBTQ friendly and accessible to folks who have difficulty navigating stairs or who use a wheelchair.
-If you find Surviving the Mic inaccessible to you, please let us know how we can best accommodate you at email@example.com.
+- We are LGBTQ friendly and accessible to neurodivergent folks, folks who have difficulty navigating stairs or who use a wheelchair, etc. If you find Surviving the Mic inaccessible to you, please let us know how we can best accommodate you at email@example.com.